smhurf/lewagon_challenges/05-ML/10-Natural-Language-Processing/01-Ham-or-Spam/README.md

+## Spam Identification

-In this exercice, you will perform some standard preprocessing to raw emails.
-You will then vectorize the clean text as a Bag-of-word to training a MultinomialNB Classification model.
+In this exercice, you will train a spam email detection model.
+The exercice includes:

+- Text preprocessing
+- Bag of Word vectorizing
+- Multinomial Naive Bayes model training

+To start the exercise, open `01-Ham-or-Spam.ipynb` in `jupyter notebook` and follow the instructions.

+🚀 Your turn!